-As an accredited organisation, EEG joined hands with the UNCCD for the fourth consecutive year, in its efforts to promote the message of WDCD by rolling out a paper collections’ project for its members.
-The project aimed to engage the different members of the society and encouraged them to take action towards combating desertification.
-The efforts of the participants were then acknowledged at a special awarding ceremony at the Grand Millennium Hotel Dubai.
+From June to July 2019, EEG joined hands with the UNCCD for the fourth consecutive year, in its efforts to promote the message of WDCD by rolling out a paper collection project for its members.
+The project engaged 246 members of the society and encouraged them to take action towards combating desertification as they collected 174, 238 kg of paper.
+The efforts of the participants were acknowledged at an awarding ceremony at the Grand Millennium Hotel Dubai.